4 Ashwagandha Recipes for Your Adrenals

 - 1 teaspoon ashwagandha powder

 In a small pan, heat coconut oil over medium-high heat.
-After the oil becomes liquefied, add cumin and cardamom.
+After the oil liquefies, add cumin and cardamom.
 Heat the oil and spices for 1 minute or until they become aromatic.
 Add the raisins, pumpkin seeds, and sesame seeds to pan and stir to evenly coat with oil and herbs.

 Ending the day with a tonic is a great evening ritual.
 While the routine alone creates a calm setting, you can choose to add ingredients to your tonic based on how you feel and how your day and week have been.
-This tonic has not only adrenal-hugging ashwagandha, but also nutmeg, which can support sleep and relaxed muscles, and comfort your agitated mind.
+Along with adrenal-hugging ashwagandha, this tonic also features nutmeg, which can support sleep and relaxed muscles, and comfort your agitated mind.

 - 1 cup cashews, soaked overnight